 Goran released his grip, and Millie slapped Goran’s face.
 The smack made him wince.

 He responded by punching her in the face as hard as he could.
 The blow landed on her right cheekbone and eye.
 Her head rebounded against the wall, and she collapsed onto the floor.
-He reached under her armpits and lifted her up.
+He reached under her armpits and lifted her.
 Millie’s right eyelid swelled shut, and a fearsome bruise formed on her cheek.
 She looked like she had done twelve rounds with Rocky Balboa.

 “Don’t want to talk, do you?
 Well, you’re in for a long night, honey.”